🚀 Introduction

 Tip: If you also want to understand how to select the hardware and configuration for your server, see our Choosing the Right Server for Streaming guide.

-Bandwidth is measured in Mbps (megabits per second), which indicates data transfer speed — not file size.
-Each Mbps equals 1 MBps (megabyte per second), but the distinction matters when calculating requirements.
+Bandwidth is measured in Mbps (megabits per second), which indicates data transfer speed not file size.
+Each Mbps equals 1/8th of a MBps (megabyte per second), but the distinction matters when calculating requirements.
+For a deeper dive into these metrics, read our article on Mbps meaning to clarify how speed impacts performance.

 • SD streaming: 2–3 Mbps per viewer